TABLE OF CONTENTS

 (2) In regard to a claim arising out of exposure to radiation under Part B, the last date on which a covered Part B employee was exposed to radiation in the performance of duty as specified in section 7384n(b); or

-In the case of a member of the Special Exposure Cohort under Part B, the last date on which the member of the Special Exposure Cohort was employed at the DOE facility or the atomic weapons employer facility at which the member was exposed to radiation; or
+In the case of a member of the SEC under Part B, the last date on which the member of the SEC was employed at the DOE facility or the atomic weapons employer facility at which the member was exposed to radiation; or

 (3) In regard to a claim arising out of exposure to a toxic substance under Part E, the last date on which a covered Part E employee was employed at the DOE facility or RECA section 5 facility, as appropriate, at which the exposure took place.

-zz.
-Uncertainty distribution is a statistical term meaning a range of discrete or continuous values arrayed around a central estimate, where each value is assigned a probability of being correct.
+ddd.
+Uncertainty Distribution is a statistical term meaning a range of discrete or continuous values arrayed around a central estimate, where each value is assigned a probability of being correct.

-aaa.
-Wage loss is based on the number of calendar years that the covered DOE contractor employee was unable to work or sustained a reduction in wages as a result of the covered illness.
-Wage loss compensation is payable for the years of lost wages occurring prior to the covered DOE contractor employee’s normal Social Security retirement age, as determined by his or her date of birth.
+eee.
+Wage-Loss is based on the number of calendar years that the covered DOE contractor employee was unable to work or sustained a reduction in wages as a result of the covered illness.
+Wage-loss compensation is payable for the years of lost wages occurring prior to the covered DOE contractor employee’s normal Social Security retirement age, as determined by his or her date of birth.
 This term should only be used in reference to claims under Part E.

-bbb.
-Workday means a single workshift, whether or not it occurred on more than one calendar day.
+fff.
+Workday means a single work shift, whether or not it occurred on more than one calendar day.